Nkhosi007/Artanis/log.md

 ### issue1

-Can't compute the status if net position is not zeros Expired-options-ettling orders should be derived from net position instead of _ordersLog_
+Can't compute the status if net position is not zeros Expired-options-settling orders should be derived from net position instead of _ordersLog_

 ### issue1 - fix1